Prabalsingh00y/M1_CProject/README.md

 |3|[codewithc](https://www.codewithc.com/mini-project-in-c-bank-management-system/)|
 |4|[Projectgeek](https://projectsgeek.com/2013/06/banking-project-in-c-language-source-code.html)|
 |5|[Youtube](https://youtu.be/eGaImwD8fPQ)|
-## In this Miniproject and code,I had taken help from youtube and google to make this
+## In this Miniproject and code,I had taken help from youtube and google to make this.